regebro/reportingdb/reportingdb.rst

-   down and everybody stars complaining that the Internet is slow, because they have no idea what is the Internet and what is not, and they go to the network admin and he figures out it's the database that is overloaded and gets angry at you and stops bringing you coffee.
+   down and everybody stars complaining that the Internet is slow, because they have no idea what is the Internet and what is not, and they go to the network admin and he figures out it's the database that is overloaded and gets angry at you and stops fetching you coffee when he gets it for himself.

    You are in a pickle now!
+How can you get your coffee back?
-You need a reporting database!
+   You need a reporting database, of course!
+This is what the talk is about after all.

 ----